 As a Catholic Lasallian School, we have a common mission to enable "Enabling students to learn how to learn, and to learn how to live, as Lasallian people for others."
 At SJI International Elementary School, we enable our students to develop their character, their knowledge of Global Citizenship, and their Lasallian identity through our service programme.
 We broaden pupils' education at Elementary School beyond the school curriculum by providing practical charitable experiences.

-This programme is our own, age-appropriate, version of the British Duke of Edinburgh Award or the International Baccalaureate’s CAS programme and is designed to give students opportunities for development beyond academics in areas such as personal responsibility, the building of self-confidence, acquisition of new skills and to encourage a balanced lifestyle.
-CASS stands for Community, Activity, Sport and Service.
+The CASS programme is our own, age-appropriate version of the British Duke of Edinburgh Award or the International Baccalaureate’s CAS programme and is designed to give students opportunities for development beyond academics in areas such as personal responsibility, the building of self-confidence, acquisition of new skills and to encourage a balanced lifestyle.
+CASS stands for Community, Activity, Service and Sport.
 The explanations below summarise the big picture for each section.

-In the UES (Upper Elementary School), we encourage all students to take part in a range of activities in and out of school.
+In Upper Elementary, we encourage all students to participate in various activities in and out of school.
 For many students, the award will give recognition for hobbies, sports, skills and interests they already take part in.
-For others, it may challenge them to try some new skills and to allow our children to be risk-takers.
+For others, it may challenge them to try new skills and allow our children to be risk-takers.
 Our enduring aim is to develop our children into well-rounded citizens of the future.
 The award comprises three levels of achievement – bronze, silver and gold.
 Credits are awarded at each level, with children aiming to gain a specific number of credits to reach their target.
-We celebrate our success in a dedicated CASS Assembly each term.

-We welcome all to come and join us in the UES and participate in our CASS projects, as we challenge ourselves to make a difference in the world today and in the future.
+We encourage all to join us and participate in our CASS projects as we challenge ourselves to make a difference in the world today and in the future.